Edward-Sun/DIFUSCO/tsp_mcts/README.md

 ### Usage

+First, run the evaluation script for the diffusion mdoel with `--save_numpy_heatmap True`.

+Next, run the MCTS code:
 ```bash
 # You need to modify some hard coded configuration in the cpp code following the instructions in the script before running it.
 bash solve-500.sh